All about Ibiza

-Ibiza, one of the Balearic Islands most popular summer-time destinations for young holiday-makers and sailors.
+Ibiza is one of the Balearic Island’s most popular summer destinations for young holiday-makers and sailors.
 Closely situated to Mallorca, Menorca and Formentera, Ibiza always makes a perfect stop during an island hop when renting a boat.
 Last calculated in 2010, Ibiza’s friendly population is sure to be greater than 130,000.

 Whilst one could simply imagine the tantamount of ports and harbours on a popular island, here are the few that we highly recommend.
-Port de Sant Antoni, Santa Eulalia, Port d’Eivissa, Magna, Club Nautico Ibiza, Marina Botafoch, Las Salinas & Marina Ibiza.
+Port de Sant Antoni, Santa Eulalia, Port d’Eivissa, Magna, Club Nautico Ibiza, Marina Botafoch, Las Salinas & Marina Ibiza, Portinatx

 These harbours and ports offer a mixture of beautiful views, luxury and class, whilst being quintessentially lined off by delicious restaurants.

 Fortunately, Ibiza is very easily accessible.
-Ibiza Airport serves as the international airport for the baleares.
-On the other hand, you could always sail to Ibiza, one of the most popular places of departure being Mallorca, another Balearic island.
+Ibiza Airport serves as the international airport for the Baleares.
+You can also get a ferry to the island from Barcelona, Valencia and Denia.
+The Balearia service operates up to 9 times a week and journeys vary from approx. 3 hours.
+On the other hand, you could always sail to Ibiza, one of the most popular places of departure being Barcelona, where Nautal have many boats to offer, and Mallorca, another Balearic island.